Legionella is a type of bacteria that causes diseases like Pontiac and Lochgoilhead fever and in the worst case, Legionnaires’ disease.

 Legionella bacteria can be found in natural water supplies, like rivers, lakes, reservoirs and ponds, but usually in low numbers.
 Conditions are rarely favourable in these environments for transmission of the bacteria, and so natural water sources aren’t usually associated with Legionnaires’ disease.

-More commonly, Legionnaires’ disease is linked to purpose-built water systems such as cooling towers, spa pools, hydrotherapy baths and hot and cold water systems – to name just a few, where temperatures are high enough to support bacteria growth and the network is insufficiently managed.
+More commonly, Legionnaires’ disease is linked to purpose-built water systems such as irrigation systems, spa pools, water features and hot and cold water systems, where conditions are favourable to support the growth of legionella bacteria.

-The optimum temperature for Legionella growth and multiplication is between 20-45°C. Anything lower than 20°C is too cool for the bacteria to activate, and anything above 60°C is too hot for it to survive.
-Legionella bacteria also need nutrients like rust, sludge, scale and biofilms, which provide harbourage and food.
+The optimum temperature for Legionella growth is between 20-45°C. Temperatures lower than 20°C are generally too cool for the bacteria to multiply, while temperatures above 60°C are too hot for it to survive.
+Legionella bacteria also needs something to grow on like rust, sludge, scale and biofilms, which provide harbourage and food.

 How is Legionnaires’ disease caught?

-Legionnaires’ disease is caught by simply breathing in small droplets of water that contain Legionella particles.
-These small droplets are also known as aerosols.
+Legionnaires’ disease is caught by breathing in small droplets of water suspended in the air (known as aerosoles) that contain the Legionella bacteria.

-Employees, visitors, customers, clients and anyone else in your premises run the risk of being exposed to contaminated water, and so it’s essential you have appropriate measures in place.
+Employees, visitors, customers, clients and anyone else in your premises run the risk of being exposed to contaminated, arosolised, water, so it’s essential you have appropriate measures in place.

 1. Identifying and assessing risks

 A competent person must carry out a thorough risk assessment to assess whether any of your water systems are likely to pose a Legionella hazard.

 The assessor will look at the following points: